janegilring/janegilring.github.io/_posts/2017-02-19-manage-tesla-climate-control-system-using-powershell.markdown

 Scheduled tasks and scheduled Azure Automation runbooks is two examples, but there are a number of
 other options available for scheduling PowerShell scripts.

+## Summary

+In this article we have looked at how we can leverage a Tesla PowerShell module to automate starting
+and stopping the climate control system.
+We also looked at different options for scheduleding a PowerShell
+script on a customized schedule.
+Did you find this useful or have more ideas on how to expand this solution?
 Feel free to leave your suggestions in the comment field below.
-Maybe you did something completely
+Maybe you did something completely different?
-different?
  I'd  love to hear about it, even if the solution was not using PowerShell to manage your Tesla.